lt353/recipe-website/README.md

 - I added a print button
   - In CSS I made changes so that when printing it only prints out the recipe, no header, footer, buttons, images.
 - I made a lot of changes to CSS to account for the new content.
+- Added linkedIn to footer
+- Added Jump to Recipe
+- Removed some redundancy in CSS and added some theme comments at the top

 # Possible future changes
 Although this now meets the project requirements, there are some things I could add in the future to make this a more dynamic website: